 Share Rookie Anglican content with anyone and everyone who should read it!

 Get creative: Facebook, Twitter, Instagram, printing out articles and handing them to people, etc., etc.

 This is perhaps the best and easiest thing you can do to support Rookie Anglican!

 3. Let me know what problems Rookie Anglican can help you solve.

 Like I said, I want to help solve your problems and answer your questions!
 In order to do so, however, I need to know what you’re struggling with.
-Let me know, either via Twitter (@RookieAnglican) or via this contact form:
+Let me know, via the Anglican Pastor Contact Form.

 P.S.
 Are you interested in writing for Rookie Anglican?